-The Council of State is the judge in first and last resort of the abuse [excès] of power of the executive authorities.
+The Supreme Court is the judge in first and last resort of the abuse [excès] of power of the executive authorities.
 It takes cognizance of the decisions of the Court of Accounts by way of recourse in cassation.
 It is competent in last resort in the challenges of the inscriptions on the electoral lists and of the elections to the councils of the territorial collectivities.
-It takes cognizance, by the way of the recourse in cassation, of the decisions of the Courts and Tribunals relating to other contentions-administrative [matters], with the exception of those that the organic law expressly attributes to the Court of Cassation.
+It takes cognizance, by the way of the recourse in cassation, of the decisions of the Courts and Tribunals relating to other contentions-administrative [matters].

-In all other matters, the Court of Cassation decides by way of recourse in cassation on the judgments rendered in last resort by the subordinate jurisdictions.
+In all other matters, the Supreme Court decides by way of recourse in cassation on the judgments rendered in last resort by the subordinate jurisdictions.